Due diligence is the cornerstone of acting responsibly. The OECD Due Diligence Guidance provides practical advice to companies in this work.

 The guidance is developed through a multi-stakeholder initiative including governments, business representatives, labour unions and civil society.

-Norwegian stakeholders that contributed with inputs to the guidance include the government, Innovation Norway, NHO, the Council on Ethics, GIEK, Ethical Trade Norway and the civil society represented by Forum, Fokus and Amnesty Norway.
+Norwegian stakeholders that contributed with inputs to the guidance include the government, Innovation Norway, Confederation of Norwegian Enterprise (NHO), the Council on Ethics, GIEK (now part of Export Finance Norway), Ethical Trade Norway and the civil society represented by Norwegian Forum for development and environment (Forum), Forum for Women and Development (Fokus) and Amnesty Norway.

 The guidance describes due diligence as a method and include explanations, tips and illustrated examples.